Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Creates a new file using ls -al
+Duplicate last line into a file